TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 2/Deuteronomy 2.15.md

 ---

-Moreover the hand of Jehovah was against them, to destroy them from the midst of the camp, until they were consumed.
+Moreover the hand of Yahweh was against them, to destroy them from the midst of the camp, until they were consumed.